dzl-dm/i2b2-upload-client/README.md

 /path/to/cli-client/src/api_processing.py -p -n "My Source Name"
 ```
 > At this point, if there weren't any errors, the data is uploaded and available in the Data Warehouse.
 You can use some of the following guidance to view more information and delete the data from the Data Warehouse.

+> __NOTE:__ The `api_processing.py` command demands interactive confirmation of changes to the database (_part b_ processes the changes, so will update the database.
+Deleting a datasource would also require confirmation).
+For automation, I have added a `-y` flag (for "yes").
+If this is added to the _part b_ command, it will no longer prompt for confirmation.

 ## View and manage data sources
 Information on how to get more from the Data Warehouse's API.
 List all sources, view status and details about each source, delete sources.